New Speaker of Maharashtra Assembly to be elected today

 Meanwhile, Chief Minister Eknath Shinde will face a floor test on July 4.

-The Maharashtra Assembly will elect its new Speaker on Sunday during a special session that was called four days after Eknath Shinde took oath as the chief minister, PTI reported.
-The proceedings of the House will begin at 11 am, an official said.
+Proceedings for the election of the Maharashtra Assembly Speaker began on Sunday during a special session that was called four days after Eknath Shinde took oath as the chief minister, reported ANI.

 The Shinde-led faction of the Shiv Sena has nominated Bharatiya Janata Party MLA Rahul Narvekar for the Speaker’s post.
 The faction led by former Chief Minister Uddhav Thackeray has nominated Shiv Sena MLA Rajan Salvi.

-Both factions have issued whips directing their MLAs to vote for their respective candidates.
+Both factions have issued whips directing their MLAs to vote for their respective candidates, PTI reported.
 On Saturday, Shinde said that the whip issued by the Thackeray-led faction was not applicable to his group as it had the support of more than two-thirds of party legislators, the Hindustan Times reported.

 Meanwhile, BJP leader Sudhir Mungatiwar urged MLAs to vote “as per their conscience” and claimed that no whip could be implemented in the election of the Speaker, ANI reported.
 “We have an alliance with Balasaheb’s Shiv Sena [headed by Shinde],” he added.